Space-time statistics of a linear dynamical energy cascade model: Introduction

 The present work addresses the modeling of self-similar random velocity fields in a dynamical framework, building upon the results of \cite{apolinario2021}, in which a nonlinear partial differential equation (PDE) for a complex one-dimensional velocity field was introduced.
-The stationary solution of this PDE, when subject to a random force on the large scales, is multifractal and fractional, as controlled respectively by the intermittency parameter $\gamma$ and by the H\"older parameter $H$, and as a step to its construction, a linear PDE whose stationary state is a fractional Gaussian field of parameter $H$ is presented as well.
-Small scales are built dynamically by an homogeneous operator of degree 0 \cite{attractors2020,dyatlov2019,deverdiere2020}, which has been identified in the phenomenon of concentration of internal waves around geometrical attractors in stably stratified flows \cite{maas1997,rieutord1997,scolan2013,brouzet2016}, and whose discretized version has been used to describe a linear cascade of energy in the context of shell models \cite{mattingly2007}.
+The stationary solution of this PDE, when subject to a random force on the large scales, is multifractal and fractional, as controlled respectively by the intermittency parameter $\gamma$ and by the H\"older parameter $H$.
+Multifractal behavior is included as a nonlinear interaction governed by $\gamma$, which is a small number.
+If this parameter is taken to be zero, a linear PDE is obtained and its stationary state is a fractional Gaussian field of parameter $H$.
+In this linear PDE, small scales are built dynamically by an homogeneous operator of degree 0 \cite{attractors2020,dyatlov2019,deverdiere2020}, which has been identified in the phenomenon of concentration of internal waves around geometrical attractors in stably stratified flows \cite{maas1997,rieutord1997,scolan2013,brouzet2016}, and whose discretized version has been used to describe a linear cascade of energy in the context of shell models \cite{mattingly2007}.

-For the linear PDE introduced in \cite{apolinario2021}, consider a complex velocity field $u_{H,\nu}(t,x)$, defined on $x \in \mathbb{R}$ and characterized by a positive kinematic viscosity $\nu$ and a H\"older exponent $H \in ]0,1[$.
+This work concentrates on the linear PDE introduced in Ref. \cite{apolinario2021}, which describes a complex velocity field $u_{H,\nu}(t,x)$, defined on $x \in \mathbb{R}$ and characterized by a positive kinematic viscosity $\nu$ and a H\"older exponent $H \in ]0,1[$.
 This velocity field is governed by \beq \partial_t u_{H,\nu}(t,x) = P_H \mathcal{L} P_H^{-1} u_{H,\nu}(t,x) + \nu \partial_x^2 u_{H,\nu}(t,x) + f(t,x) \ , \eeq where temporal and spatial derivatives are denoted respectively by $\partial_t$ and $\partial_x$.
 A viscous dissipation term, proportional to the viscosity $\nu$ and an external large scale force $f$ are present.
 The operator $\mathcal{L}$ on the right-hand side of Eq.~\eqref{eq:frac} is identified with the homogeneous operator of degree 0 described in \cite{attractors2020,dyatlov2019,deverdiere2020} and its action on a general velocity field $u(t,x)$ is defined as

 where $c$ is a constant.
 This term is responsible for the transport of energy from the large scale $L$ to the small scales, where viscous dissipation acts strongly in regularizing the velocity field.
 It can be seen that the dynamics induced by $\mathcal{L}$ is a linear transport in Fourier space, towards increasing wavelengths in the case of $c>0$.
 In this paper, we always consider $c$ to be positive, but the case of $c<0$ is equivalent, with the energy cascade flowing to large negative wavelengths.
 Ultimately, the operator $P_H$, responsible for the local regularity of order $H$ of the stationary state solution, is defined by \beq P_H u(t,x) = \int_{\mathbb{R}} e^{2\pi i k x} \frac{1}{|k|_{1/L}^{H+1/2}} \widehat{u}(t,k) \, dk \ , \eeq where $|k|_{1/L}$ is a regularization of the norm $|k|$ on small wavelengths, whose exact description is not crucial, and $\widehat{u}$ represents a Fourier transform of $u$, with the chosen definition